Macrogol

 Macrogol is the international nonproprietary name used for polyethylene glycol (PEG) as a medication ingredient.
 It is usually followed by a number indicating the average molecular weight, indicating the length of the polymer of the specific molecule in use.
 Macrogol is used as a laxative to treat constipation in children and adults.
-It is taken by mouth.
-Benefits usually occur within three days.
-It is also used as an excipient.
-It is also used to clear the bowels before a colonoscopy, when the onset of the laxative effect is more rapid, typically within an hour.
+It is orally administered, with a resultant bowel movement typically occurring within a few days.
+A much larger dose of Macrogol is administered to clear the bowels, as preparation prior to a colonoscopy; the onset of the laxative effect is more rapid at this dosage, with onset of action typically occurring within an hour and lingering effects lasting for up to a few days.
+Small amounts of Macrogol are also occasionally used similarly to baby laxative, as an excipient.

-Side effects may include increased bowel gas, abdominal pain, and nausea.
+Macrogol side effects may include increased flatulence, abdominal pain, and nausea.
 Rare but serious side effects may include an abnormal heartbeat, seizures, and kidney problems.
-Use appears to be safe during pregnancy.
+Moderate usage appears to be safe during pregnancy.
 It is classified as an osmotic laxative: It works by increasing the amount of water in the stool.

 Macrogol came into use as a bowel prep in 1980 and was approved for medical use in the United States in 1999.
 It is available as a generic medication and over the counter.
-In 2023, it was the 196th most commonly prescribed medication in the United States, with more than 2 million prescriptions.
+In 2023, Macrogol was the 196th most commonly prescribed medication in the United States, with more than 2 million prescriptions.
 It is also formulated together with electrolytes.
-In 2023, the combination with electrolytes was the 273rd most commonly prescribed medication in the United States, with more than 800,000 prescriptions.
+In 2023, Macrogol with electrolytes was the 273rd most commonly prescribed medication in the United States, with more than 800,000 prescriptions.